 Some students with learning disabilities view teachers as adversaries rather than allies.
 These learning disabled students tend to associate teachers with humiliation: a reminder of the ways in which they fall short of expectations.
 One-on-one intensive instruction, however, can help students rebuild those adversarial relationships with educators.
 When a student is heard and supported, they’re more likely to perform better in the classroom.

 Students with learning disabilities are perfectly capable of succeeding in the classroom.
 Many studies have found that the failure of learning disabled children isn’t caused by a lack of intelligence or ability.
 Rather the failure of children with learning disabilities to succeed in traditional classroom environments is often caused by their attitudes toward teacher and insecurities.
 One-on-one attention with a skilled tutor can make all the difference.
-With plenty of tutors in the tri-state area, let Test Prep Score help your child improve their grades and test scores.
+With plenty of tutors in your backyard, let Test Prep Score help your child improve their grades and test scores.
 Make sure to subscribe to our blog for more helpful test prep tips and tricks to help your students unlock their full potential.